VivekTiwari-1/TripleDot-MockAI/README.md

 ## API Routes

 - `/`: Home page
- -- `/dashboard`: Create new interview or quiz and get list of previous interviews and quizzes and their feedback
+- -- `/dashboard`: Create new interview or quiz and get list of previous interviews and quizzes and their feedback
-  --- `/dashboard/interview/[id]`: Interview interface
+- --- `/dashboard/interview/[id]`: Interview interface
-  --- `/dashboard/interview/[id]/feedback`: Feedback of your interview session -- `/questionBank`: Question bank with each questions and their answer of previous sessions -- `/community`: Community section will be added soon
+- --- `/dashboard/interview/[id]/feedback`: Feedback of your interview session
+- -- `/questionBank`: Question bank with each questions and their answer of previous sessions
+- -- `/community`: Community section will be added soon

 ## Environment Variables

 Here’s a list of environment variables used in the project:

-NEXT_PUBLIC_CLERK_FRONTEND_API: Clerk Frontend API key for authentication.
+- `NEXT_PUBLIC_CLERK_FRONTEND_API`: Clerk Frontend API key for authentication.
-CLERK_API_KEY: Clerk API key for backend authentication.
+- `CLERK_API_KEY`: Clerk API key for backend authentication.
-DATABASE_URL: NeonDB database connection URL.
+- `DATABASE_URL`: NeonDB database connection URL.
-GEMINI_API_KEY: Google Gemini API key for AI functionalities.
+- `GEMINI_API_KEY`: Google Gemini API key for AI functionalities.

-##Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.